cthornton/cardprocessor-emulator/README.md

 To issue a card (returns card number, expiration date, etc)

-`Person/issueCard?personId=thePersonId`
+`Account/issueCard?accountId=theAccountId`

-To view cards for a person:
+To view cards for an account:

-`Person/cards?personId=thePersonId`
+`Account/cards`

 To view more details about a particular card: